-Zabbix Agent is a process that runs on remote machines, which need to monitory through the Zabbix server.
-The agent collects the data on the remote server and provides to Zabbix server on requests on periodically. required to install on all remote systems that need to be monitor through the Zabbix server.
+Zabbix Agent is a process that runs on remote machines, which need to monitor through the Zabbix server.
+The agent collects the data on the remote server and send back to Zabbix server when requested.
+Zabbix agent must be installed on all the remote systems that need to be monitor through the Zabbix server.

 - Passive Check – Zabbix Agent sent data to server on their request.